Alex Sink: 2014 campaign for Congress

 Republican Bill Young, who had represented the 13th District and its predecessors since 1971, died on October 18, 2013.
 On October 30, Sink told the Tampa Bay Times that she would run in the special election to replace him.
 She quickly gained support from national Democratic power brokers.
 The only other declared Democratic candidate, Jessica Ehrlich, who had faced Young in the 2012 general election, dropped out of the race on November 6, effectively handing the nomination to Sink.
 Sink faced David Jolly, Young's former general counsel, in the March 11 election.

 A longtime resident of Thonotosassa in eastern Hillsborough County, Sink told the Tampa BayTimes that she would move to Pinellas County as soon as possible.
-Although members of the House are required only to live in the state they represent, it has become a very strong convention that they live in the district they represent.
+Members of the House are required only to live in the state they represent, not the specific district.
 She signed a one-year lease for an apartment near her campaign headquarters in Clearwater to establish residency in the district, with plans to buy a house in the district later.

 The 13th District had been in Republican hands since William Cramer won the seat in 1954; he was succeeded by Young in 1971.
 It had been one of the earliest districts in the South to turn Republican.
 It was widely thought that Sink had a chance of winning, as Obama carried the district twice, and Sink carried the district in her 2010 gubernatorial campaign against Scott.
 The race was close, with Sink earning 46.6 percent of the vote to Jolly's 48.4 percent.